chrisgoringe/cg-use-everywhere/README.md

 ## Latest updates

+6.0 (April 2025)
+- Very major rebuild to deal with latest version of Comfy

 5.0 (6th August 2024)
 - Significant change to core logic.
 Should greatly reduce incompatibility issues, but may have unexpoected consequences!
 - Added to right-click menu on nodes the option to make a node reject all UE connections.